Laura10101/cat-identifier/README.md

 ![Preview of the breeder app of the Cat Identifier](https://laura10101.github.io/cat-identifier/documentation/am-i-responsive.png)

+## Relationship to Kitten Calculator

+Although this project can be seen as an extension of my [Kitten Calculator project](https://github.com/Laura10101/kitten-calculator) for the Code Institute, this Cat Identifier project is entirely new work.
+None of the functionality from that project has been reused for this project.

+Other than this project offering entirely different functionality, the following technical differences are noted:

+- The functionality for the Kitten Calculator was implemented entirely in JavaScript whereas the majority of the functionality for this project is implemeented in Python/Flask.
+- The front-ends for this project use Materialize CSS for responsive layouts, whereas the Kitten Calculator used custom CSS and media queries.
+- The Kitten Calculator was implemented as a single-page application with JavaScript and CSS used to change between views, whereas this project uses multiple pages.

+To ensure some consistency in the look and feel of the two projects, the following imagery and styling was reused for this project:

+- Cartoon images of cats to illustrate different phenotypes.
+- CSS spinner used to indicate to users that work is happening in the background.
+- Text effects on the Header.

+These are a small part of this project and the vast majority of the JavaScript and CSS for this project is new work.

 ## Users
 The primary purpose of this site is to enable people who aren't sure exactly what their British shorthair cat's phenotype is and need assistance identifying these traits.
 Users of this site will fall into two main groups: